TesfayeAdugna/Automotive-simulation-Graphics/README.md

 # Automotive simulation using OpenGL python
 This repository is for a Graphics course final project.
-The project is to develop an Automotive simulation using OpenGl.\n
+The project is to develop an Automotive simulation using OpenGl.

 ![Automotive-simulation](image.PNG)